zendframework/zend-stratigility/doc/book/migration/to-v2.md

     ```php
     $pipeline->pipe(new CallableMiddlewareWrapper($middleware, $response));
     // or CallableInteropMiddlewareWrapper, if your middleware implements
-    // the http-interop signature already.
+    // the http-middleware signature already.
     ```

 ### Invoking MiddlewarePipe instances in version 2.0.0